At what age can you get a credit card?

-You have to be at least 18 to get a credit card.
-That’s typically the age you’re allowed to enter into legal contracts like credit card agreements.
+You have to be at least 18 to open your own credit card account.
+That’s typically the age you’re allowed to enter into legal contracts, including credit card agreements.

 What you’ll learn:

-• You have to be at least 18 years old to open a credit card account.
+• You have to be at least 18 years old and meet certain federal requirements to open a credit card account.

 See if you’re pre-approved